01 | Write a property development business plan.

 A good property developer always has a planned exit strategy as per your business plan.

 Buying and selling can offer a better short-term option.
-But you can be more dependant on the market conditions so make sure you have checked that you can get in and out at the prices you want to achieve.
+But you can be more dependent on the market conditions so make sure you have checked that you can get in and out at the prices you want to achieve.